uhh-lt/AmharicHateSpeech/README.md

 # Amharic Hate Speech: Datasets and Classification Models
 ### In this page we are introducing two datasets on Amharic hate speech detection and classification models:

-## Title: The 5js in Ethiopia: Amharic Hate Speech Data Annotation Using Toloka Crowdsourcing Platform
+## Title 1: The 5js in Ethiopia: Amharic Hate Speech Data Annotation Using Toloka Crowdsourcing Platform
+## Title 2: Challenges of Amharic Hate Speech Data Annotation Using Yandex Toloka Crowdsourcing Platform

 ICT4D-2022 Dataset: This dataset is a Crowdsourced dataset of 5.3k tweets collected for our paper entittled <span style="color:red">**The 5js in Ethiopia: Amharic Hate Speech Data Annotation Using Toloka Crowdsourcing Platform.**</span> and presented in The 4th ICT4DA Conference 2022, Bahir Dar, Ethiopia.
 Each tweet in the datset is annotated with three annotatotrs on Yandex Toloka Crowdsourcing plantform